jult/fix-threading-deprecation/README.md

 This is the netatmo driver for WeeWX, a free, open-source weather station software.
 The driver allows you to retrieve data from your Netatmo weather station and integrate it seamlessly into WeeWX.

 ## Features
-- Two Modes of Operation: This driver can use the netatmo API to obtain data from the netatmo servers or parse the packets sent from a netatmo station.
+- Two Modes of Operation: This driver can use the netatmo API to obtain data from the netatmo servers (`cloud`) or parse the packets sent from a netatmo station (`sniff`).
 The latter works only with netatmo firmware 101 (circa early 2015), see why in the Firmware 102 note.
 By default, this driver will operate in 'cloud' mode.
 - Compatibility: The driver is compatible with both Python 2.7 and 3.x and supports WeeWX 4.* versions as well as earlier versions.
 - Automatic Token Handling: Communication with the netatmo servers requires `refresh_token`, `client_id`, and `client_secret`.
 The `refresh_token` is the one you can find on your application page after creating a new token.
 The `client_id` and `client_secret` must be obtained via the dev.netatmo.com web site.
 Using these 3 things, the driver automatically obtains and updates the tokens needed to get data from the server.
 - Enhanced Rain Data Handling: Special logic is included to address discrepancies in rain data retrieval from the netatmo API, ensuring accurate rain summaries in WeeWX.